 Description Generation Subtask (Core):

-Given a set of X short videos (up to 10 sec long), the subtask is as follows:
+Given a set of X short videos (between 3 and 10 seconds long), the subtask is as follows:

 - For each video, automatically generate a text description (1 sentence) independently and without taking into consideration the existence of any annotated descriptions for the videos.